Active Approaches to Teaching Classical Languages

 Hunt, S. (2016).
 Starting to Teach Latin, London: Bloomsbury.
 Has some ideas on how the reading-comprehension and communicative methods work.

 Hunt, S. (2018).
-Latin is not dead.
+Latin is not Dead.
 In A. Holmes-Henderson, S. Hunt., and M. Musie (Eds.)
 Forward with Classics, London: Bloomsbury.

 Hunt et al. (2019) The Virtue of Variety: Opening the Doors to Wider Pedagogical Practices in UK Schools and Universities.
 Journal of Classics Teaching, 38, 53-60.